data-max-hq/ray-distributed-compute/Multi-Gpu.md

 # Ray Project Setup - Multi-GPU Training

 This project uses Ray to manage VM instances for distributed computing.
 In this setup, we'll use a head node to execute a job on larger VM instances with powerful CPUs and multiple GPUs.
+Tested and working using Python 3.11.

 ## Getting Started